Austin Dillon: 2013: Nationwide Series champion

-2014
+2014: Full-time in Cup Series

-On December 11, 2013, it was announced by RCR that Dillon will drive the No. 3 Chevrolet in the NASCAR Sprint Cup Series with Cheerios and Dow Chemical Company as the primary sponsors.
-It would be the No. 3 car's first Sprint Cup appearance in 13 years.
+On December 11, 2013, it was announced by RCR that Dillon would drive the No. 3 Chevrolet in the NASCAR Sprint Cup Series with Cheerios and Dow Chemical Company as the primary sponsors.
+It would be the No. 3 car's first Sprint Cup appearance in thirteen years.

 During 2014 Daytona 500 qualifying, Dillon clinched the pole position with a speed of 196.019 mph.
 This was the fourth time that the No. 3 was on the pole for the Daytona 500.

 After a long streak of bad finishes, Dillon rebounded with a top-five in the 2014 Coke Zero 400.
 Dillon ended the 2014 Cup season as one of only two drivers to have been running at the finish of every race during the season, the other being Jeff Gordon.
 He finished second in the rookie of the year standings to Kyle Larson.

 2015

-In the first half of the 2015 season, Dillon struggled in the Cup Series, scoring only one top-10 finish (10th in the Spring race at Bristol).
+In the first half of the 2015 season, Dillon struggled in the Cup Series, scoring only one top-ten finish (tenth in the Spring race at Bristol).
 In the Xfinity series, however, Dillon scored two wins, the first coming at Las Vegas and the other at Charlotte.
 In both races, he dominated leading the most laps.

 In the summer return to Daytona, Dillon had an up and down weekend.
 In the Xfinity race, he won after his teammate and the dominant car of Brian Scott crashed out of the race late in the going.
 In the Coke Zero 400 on July 5, coming to the checkered flag, Dillon was hit in the left front tire by the spinning car of Denny Hamlin and from behind by Clint Bowyer, causing him to flip into the catch fence over two rows of cars.
+The car hit the fence at about 190 miles per hour and came to an almost complete stop on its roof before he was hit again by a spinning Brad Keselowski.
 Dillon climbed out of the car unharmed, except for a bruised tailbone and a bruise on his forearm, but five fans were injured by flying debris.
 Dillon was credited with a seventh-place finish.

-After a disappointing season, with only 1 top 5 and 5 top 10 finishes, Dillon closed out the 2015 Sprint Cup season standings in 21st place.
-However, Dillon did manage to win 4 Xfinity races, even though he was running only a part-time schedule.
+After a disappointing season, with only one top-five and five top-ten finishes, Dillon closed out the 2015 Sprint Cup season standings in 21st place.
+However, Dillon did manage to win four Xfinity races, even though he was running only a part-time schedule.